bwt-dev/libbwt-nodejs/README.md

   // Rescan since timestamp.
 Accepts unix timestamps, date strings, Date objects, or 'now' to look for new transactions only
   rescan_since: '2020-01-01',

-  // Enable HTTP and Electrum servers
-  http: true,
-  electrum: true,

-  // Bind on port 0 to use any available port (the default)
+  // Enable HTTP and Electrum servers (use port 0 to bind on any available port)
   electrum_addr: '127.0.0.1:0',
   http_addr: '127.0.0.1:0',